melihercan/Blazorme/Diff/README.md

         OutputFormat=@DiffOutputFormat.Column
         Style=@DiffStyle.Char />
 ```
-Two predefined strings are provided for titles: `DiffInputTitle.First` and `DiffInputTitle.Second`.

 ## API Usage
 The Diff component can also be used as a library to get `diff` or `html diff` output strings with API calls from code behind.
 The API interface is defined in `IDiff.cs` as follows:
 ```cs